akilibots/akili-grid/README.md

 I have been testing with FTX so I recommend it.
 If you do not have an account please use my affiliate link below.
 You get a discount on fees and I get a percentage so its a win win.
 Thank you.

-After the FTX saga, I'm going defi so here's my affiliate link to dydx https://dydx.exchange/r/FZJVMZXV I'm also re-programming my bots to use dydx exclusively
+After the FTX saga, I'm going defi so here's my affiliate link to dydx https://dydx.exchange/r/JUDCLWBC I'm also re-programming my bots to use dydx exclusively

+For instructions on how to get your private keys for this bot, take a look here https://twitter.com/ChrisJangita/status/1593532341669896193

 More affiliate links to come.